Berrenslab/CELLO_pipeline/README.md

 ls -lha
 ```
 This will print output files and hidden files:
-1. .command.err #
+1. .command.err # stderr of task
-2. hh
+2. .comand.out # stdout of task
+3. .command.log # graphs of resource usage (WIMM cluster)
+4. .command.run # interpreted code , can sbatch it
+5. .exitcode # exitcode

 ### quitting a background nextflow process
 Let's say you ran the pipeline, and you want to stop it:
 * scancel job_ID does not work easily.
-As you are just cancelling a specific sub-task.
+As you are just cancelling a specific task, so the workflow will run it again.
 ```
 # identify the job ID
+pgrep -fl nextflow
+# get more information
+ps -fp $ID
 # cancel the background process
+kill $ID
 ```

 ### resume a failed process